christiandudel/EDSD2020/Slides/firstsession.md

 # Assignment: Deadline

-- Deadline assignment: October 13, 12am/midnight/24:00
+- Deadline assignment: October 13, 12am/midnight/24:00 (CEST/Berlin time)
 - Send your solutions to me (dudel@demogr.mpg.de)
 - You will get a confirmation (might take a bit, sorry)
 - I might get back to you if I have problems with your file(s)